 How do I fix microphone permissions in Windows 11?

-Navigate to Settings > Privacy & security > Microphone and ensure all three main toggles are enabled: “Microphone access,” “Let apps access your microphone,” and “Let desktop apps access your microphone.”
-Scroll down to find the specific application having issues and verify its individual permission is turned on.
-If the toggles are grayed out, check if your organization has applied group policies that restrict microphone access.
-You may need administrator privileges to change these settings.
+Go to Settings > Privacy & security > Microphone and confirm all three main toggles are enabled: “Microphone access,” “Let apps access your microphone,” and “Let desktop apps access your microphone.”
+Scroll down to find the specific app having issues and verify its individual permission is turned on.
+If the toggles are grayed out, your organization may have applied group policies that restrict microphone access and you may need administrator privileges to change these settings.

 Why does my microphone sound muffled in Windows 11?